IBS: Top Causes & Effective Treatments You Need To Know

-Irritable Bowel Syndrome (IBS) is a chronic gastrointestinal disorder that affects the large intestine, leading to symptoms such as abdominal pain, bloating, and changes in bowel habits.
+Irritable Bowel Syndrome (IBS) is a chronic gastrointestinal disorder that affects the large intestine.
+As a result, it causes symptoms such as abdominal pain, bloating, and changes in bowel habits.
 Though it doesn’t cause permanent damage to the intestines, IBS can significantly impact quality of life.
-Managing IBS involves lifestyle and dietary adjustments, along with medical treatment in some cases.
+Managing IBS involves lifestyle and dietary adjustments.
+In some cases, medical treatment may be required.

 What is Irritable Bowel Syndrome (IBS)?